 Take a trip to the hills to hike through rainforest, stay with indigenous tribes and help promote ethical animal tourism before returning to laid-back life in the city.
 The people are some of the nicest you’ll meet and the culture is admirable.
 What better place to visit?

 Trip of a Lifetime: Coron, Palawan, the Philippines

 According to Katherine of Tara Lets Anywhere, Coron, Palawan is the place to go:

-Coron, Palawan, is perhaps one of the most beautiful places a world traveler will be lucky to set foot on.
+Coron, Palawan, is perhaps one of the most beautiful places a world traveler will be lucky enough to set foot on.
 Its photos online are mesmerizing, but the actual experience of being there is so much better.
-Coron has green and icy-blue lagoons, beaches set in islands or in tiny nooks of limestone karsts and clean lakes.
+Coron has green and icy-blue lagoons, beaches set in islands or in tiny nooks of limestone karsts, and clean lakes.
 In fact, one of its seven lakes, Kayangan Lake, is considered the cleanest in Asia.

 Coron is perfect for relaxing or adventure trips.
 For adrenaline junkies, there are snorkeling and scuba diving activities.
 There are shipwreck sites and a long stretch of coral garden.
 For night activity, there’s a sulfur hot spring resort whose water is sourced from a volcano.

-Coron is special to me because before my trip here, I didn’t know that a province can be well known and at the same time rightfully preserved.
+Coron is special to me because before my trip here, I didn’t know that a province can be well known and at the same time effectively preserved.
 Natural attractions are cared for by the local Tagbanua tribe and the local government.
 With its beautiful natural attractions, Coron in Palawan is truly one of a kind.

 Trip of a Lifetime: Bora Bora, French Polynesia